nataliegirard/javascript30/02 - CSS + JS Clock/readme.md

 ### 3. Use CSS Variables
 Instead of setting the transform for the hands using JavaScript, set a CSS variable on the root document that can be used in the CSS using the CSS variables (custom properties).

+### 4. Move Hour Hand
+Instead of keeping the hour hand on the hour number, have it move between the hour slots.
+E.g. if it's 3:30, the hour hand should be between the 3 and the 4.